-Melinda Gates On Marriage, Parenting, And Why She Made Bill Drive The Kids To School
+Melinda Gates On Marriage, Parenting And Why She Made Bill Drive The Kids To School

 Bill and I are on record saying we believe high-income people should pay more than a middle-income family [who would] then pay more than a low-income family.
 It's time to revisit some of the tax policies in our society.

-But make no mistake.
-Living in a capitalistic structure is a fabulous place to live.
+But make no mistake: Living in a capitalistic structure is a fabulous place to live.
 I meet so many families around the world who want to live in the United States and have the system we have.
 Warren Buffett, our co-trustees, my husband Bill — they could not have started the companies they have in Malawi or in Senegal or in Niger.
 We benefit from the structure we have in the United States.
 But we don't have it all right.
 And it's time to revisit the pieces that create some of these inequities.

 How do you feel now that you've put your life all out there in the book?